EmannFatima/AI-Training-Bot/README.md

 # AI Training Bot
-The AI Training Bot is a trained model with an achieved accuracy of 50%.
+The AI Training Bot is a trained model that utilizes a Neural Network algorithm and has achieved an accuracy of 50%.